SeedVault/bot/README.md

 - **Channels**: Defines the configuration of each channel where users can use the bot.

 - **Media**: Here is listed all the files used to deploy the bot.
-In includes the thumbnail and all the files necesaries to create a 3D avatar following the ACTR standard.
+It includes the thumbnail and all the files necessary to create a 3D avatar following the ACTR standard.

-- **Runtine**: This section is filled by the server that is running the bot.
+- **Runtime**: This section is filled by the server that is running the bot.
 Includes information about port, server, etc.

 - **Modules**: Defines the internal modules used on the bot.